 In conclusion, with its terraces landscaped in different styles, water features with canals, and waterfalls, it is beautiful.

 They are one of the attractions of the wonderful set of the Andalusian city of Alhambra.

-The Generalife palace is surrounded by a series of courtyards and gardens with fountains, irrigation ditches… a marvel.
+Also, the Generalitat palace is surrounded by courtyards and gardens and irrigation ditches.

 Botanical garden and preserved vegetation area on the island of Kauai, in the Hawaiian archipelago.

-In addition to being a leading botanical research center, the Kew garden -southwest of London- is one of the most visited gardens in England.
+Firstly, in addition to being a leading botanical research center, the Kew garden is one of the most visited gardens in England.

-It has several gigantic greenhouses and other buildings, such as the famous pagoda built by architect Sir William Chambers.
+Secondly, it has several gigantic greenhouses and other buildings.
+One of them is the famous pagoda built by architect Sir William Chambers.

-The Marques de Fronteira palace includes delightful gardens and the ensemble will transport you back to the 17th and 18th centuries, with its stone steps, tiled fountains and manicured hedges.
+Similarly, the ensemble will transport you back to the 17th century with its stone steps, tiled fountains, and manicured hedges.

 So we arrive at Crathes Castle, in Scotland.
 It is surrounded by fields, woods, and gardens of various types.